pedroamarall/rest-builder/osgi/README.md

 		```

 	1. Separating the API from the implementation allows developers to hide implementation details (i.e. The BakerPortlet class does not to know that the AbleNumberGenerator class uses Apache Commons Math).

+## Apache Felix

+1. Under the hood, Liferay uses Apache Felix to provide OSGi capabilities.
+Follow the tutorials in https://felix.apache.org/documentation/subprojects/apache-felix-framework/apache-felix-framework-usage-documentation.html and https://felix.apache.org/documentation/tutorials-examples-and-presentations/apache-felix-osgi-tutorial.html to learn more about OSGi and Apache Felix.